-In addition to the program content, you’ll receive client access to the GrowthWheel, an online platform that provides you with tools designed by an entrepreneur and used worldwide.
+In addition to the program content, you’ll receive limited-time client access to GrowthWheel, an online platform that provides you with tools designed by an entrepreneur and used worldwide.
 These tools enable you to see a 360-degree view of your business and to break down business decision-making into smaller pieces – brick by brick.
 Your GrowthWheel account is accessible 24/7, and can be used to help you understand the different dimensions of your business, utilizing the worksheets to structure your thinking and assist you to prioritize/set your business goals.

-Throughout Biz Smart Sprint, you will also receive optional GrowthWheel worksheets that can help you assess your strategy and articulate various aspects of your business.
+Throughout Biz Smart Sprint, you will also receive GrowthWheel worksheets that can help you assess your strategy and articulate various aspects of your business.
 While these worksheets are fully optional for the course, they can help you capture your ideas visually and enable you to think through your own business’ challenges.
 If you plan to move forward with writing a business plan, GrowthWheel is a great place to keep all of your ideas in one place!